Amino acid: Isoelectric point

 For amino acids with uncharged side-chains the zwitterion predominates at pH values between the two pK_{a} values, but coexists in equilibrium with small amounts of net negative and net positive ions.
 At the midpoint between the two pK_{a} values, the trace amount of net negative and trace of net positive ions balance, so that average net charge of all forms present is zero.
 This pH is known as the isoelectric point pI, so pI = 1/2(pK_{a1} + pK_{a2}).

 For amino acids with charged side chains, the pK_{a} of the side chain is involved.
 Thus for aspartate or glutamate with negative side chains, the terminal amino group is essentially entirely in the charged form \sNH3+, but this positive charge needs to be balanced by the state with just one C-terminal carboxylate group is negatively charged.
 This occurs halfway between the two carboxylate pK_{a} values: pI = 1/2(pK_{a1} + pK_{a(R)}), where pK_{a(R)} is the side chain pK_{a}.

 Similar considerations apply to other amino acids with ionizable side-chains, including not only glutamate (similar to aspartate), but also cysteine, histidine, lysine, tyrosine and arginine with positive side chains.

 Amino acids have zero mobility in electrophoresis at their isoelectric point, although this behaviour is more usually exploited for peptides and proteins than single amino acids.
-Zwitterions have minimum solubility at their isoelectric point, and some amino acids (in particular, with nonpolar side chains) can be isolated by precipitation from water by adjusting the pH to the required isoelectric point.
+Zwitterionic amino acids exhibit minimal solubility at their isoelectric point, and in some cases can be isolated from aqueous solution by adjusting the pH to the appropriate isoelectric value.